encode/django-rest-framework/docs/api-guide/serializers.md

 Alternative representations include serializing using natural keys, serializing complete nested representations, or serializing using a custom representation, such as a URL that uniquely identifies the model instances.

-The `PrimaryKeyField` and `NaturalKeyField` fields provide alternative flat representations.
+The `PrimaryKeyRelatedField` and `HyperlinkedRelatedField` fields provide alternative flat representations.

 The `ModelSerializer` class can itself be used as a field, in order to serialize relationships using nested representations.